Smell The Colour Of The Rainbow

 S M E L L T H E C O L O U R O F T H E R A I N B O W

-The Fellowship was inspired by 'Green Lantern' (DC Comics) and explored the interaction of colour and fragrance on emotional health and wellbeing of people.
+The Fellowship was inspired by 'Green Lantern' (DC Comics) and explored the interaction of colour and fragrance on the emotional health and wellbeing of people.
 The union of several disciplines within the design, health and wellbeing industries were brought together to provide a unique slant on the physiological and psychological manifestations of moods:

 Colour therapy, combined with the therapeutic effects of healing essential oils, to create a personal bubble that is responsive to your individual needs.